HackYourFuture/JavaScript2/Week3/MAKEME.md

 ```

 ## **3. Code along**

+> Create a new GitHub repository for this project.
+You can add it to your portfolio!

 In the following "code along" you'll be making a Booklist App.
 A user will be able to add books to a list by filling in a form, and also delete each book entry in the list.